sungnga/react-ecommerce/react-frontend/README.md

 - In src/admin folder, create a method/file called apiAdmin.js
 - In apiAdmin.js file:
   - Import the api: `import { API } from '../config'`
-  - Write a createCategory method that makes an api request to the backend to create new category with the name we have in the state
+  - Write a createCategory method that makes api request to backend to create a new category with the name we have in the state
     - In the backend we need to send/pass in the userId, token, and category
     - Make the request to this api: `${API}/category/create/${userId}`
     - The method is a POST method